(All fields required)

 Burton R. Pease Award for Excellence in Nursing Leadership

 In honor of Burton R. Pease, his family created an award in his name which recognizes excellence in nursing leadership.
 Many years ago, the Pease family had the unfortunate circumstance to require the services of Cincinnati Children’s when their daughter, Sarah sustained a head injury falling from her tricycle.
 After Sarah’s full recovery, the family did not forget their experience.
 Sarah went on to become a nurse and her brother William, a physician.
-Along with brother Charlie, his wife, Tara, and Dr. Pease, established the Pease Award was created to salute the nursing excellence that they had depended on years before and continues today.
+Dr. Pease's wife and brother helped him establish the Pease Award as a way to commemorate nursing excellence.

 Cincinnati Children’s CARES Spirit Award recognizes employees who demonstrate our CARES Service Standards (CARES Service Standards .pdf), which are standards for service excellence that are expected from all employees.
 The CARES Spirit Award can be won by any employee who demonstrates the expected standards for service excellence:

 A month never goes by when at least one of the many CARES Spirit Award nominees is not a nurse.
 This is a testimony to the Children’s community’s recognition of and appreciation for the caring spirit that is visible in our nurses.

 The DAISY Award is supported by the not-for-profit DAISY (Diseases Attacking the Immune System) Foundation.
 Bonnie and J. Mark Barnes created this foundation and award as a way to remember their son, J. Patrick Barnes.
 Patrick had a disease that attacked his body and required him to be in the hospital for a long time.
 His nurses did such a great job caring for him, that the Barnes family created an award that continues to recognize nurses throughout the country every day.
 The DAISY Award for Extraordinary Nurses was created to: